FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Experiments

 \subsection{Baseline Methods}

-All experiments are conducted using the ResNet-18 model architecture.
-We adapt ImbSAM \cite{zhou2023imbsam} to enhance fairness-aware robustness by selectively applying SAM to the disadvantaged subgroup during training, introducing an approach we term Group-specific SAM (\textbf{GroupSAM}).
-Specially, we first reformulate Eq.~\ref{eq:main} as follows:
+All experiments are conducted using the ResNet-18 model architecture by default.
+For the DINOv3 backbone in Section~\ref{sec:asymmetric-noise-backbones}, we use the ViT-S/16 distilled variant and adapt the corresponding baselines accordingly.
+We adapt ImbSAM \citep{zhou2023imbsam} to improve fairness-aware robustness by selectively applying SAM to the disadvantaged subgroup during training.
+We refer to this approach as group-specific SAM (\textbf{GroupSAM}).
+Specifically, we first reformulate Equation~\ref{eq:sam-minimax-objective} as follows:

 where $\mathcal{L}_{s^+}$ and $\mathcal{L}_{s^-}$ represent the losses for the advantaged and disadvantaged groups, respectively.
-To enhance fairness, we then modify this by applying SAM only to the disadvantaged group, resulting in:
+To improve fairness, we then apply SAM only to the disadvantaged group:

-where $\epsilon^{-}$ is a perturbation specific to the disadvantaged group.
-Please note that $\epsilon^{-}$ in Eq.~\ref{eq:ignoreloss} is different from $\epsilon$ in Eq.~\ref{eq:devidedloss} as SAM is only applied to the disadvantaged group, resulting in a group-specific perturbation value.\\ To make explicit our sharpness-aware term, the above optimization target can be rewritten as follows:
+where $\boldsymbol{\epsilon}^{-}$ is a perturbation specific to the disadvantaged group.
+The perturbation $\boldsymbol{\epsilon}^{-}$ in Equation~\ref{eq:groupsam-disadvantaged-only-sam} differs from $\boldsymbol{\epsilon}$ in Equation~\ref{eq:groupsam-split-group-loss} because SAM is applied only to the disadvantaged group, so the perturbation is group-specific.\\ To make the sharpness-aware term explicit, we rewrite the objective as follows:

-Additionally, we train several comparison models, including vanilla Resnet18 (\textbf{Vanilla}), ResNet with fairness regularizers (\textbf{FairReg}), Re-Weighed ResNet (\textbf{Reweighed}), Group-Specific SAM (\textbf{GroupSam}), SAM, and FairSAM.
+Additionally, we train several comparison models, including vanilla ResNet-18 (\textbf{Vanilla}), ResNet-18 with fairness regularizers (\textbf{FairReg}) \citep{DBLP:conf/aistats/ZafarVGG17}, reweighed ResNet-18 (\textbf{Reweighed}) \citep{DBLP:journals/kais/KamiranC11}, Group-specific SAM (\textbf{GroupSAM}), vanilla SAM (\textbf{SAM}), MSAM \citep{becker2025momentumsam}, GroupDRO \citep{sagawa2020distributionally}, and FairSAM.
 We evaluate model performance on both clean and corrupted versions of the test data, focusing on accuracy across demographic subgroups (Young and Non-Young) under noise-free and noise-corrupted conditions.
-Following the noise settings from ImageNet-C \cite{hendrycks2019robustness}, we add various noise at 5 levels of severity (1 to 5) and with varying noise types, such as snow, Gaussian, and blur. \definecolor{hcolor}{HTML}{C6E7FF}
+Following the noise settings from ImageNet-C \citep{hendrycks2019robustness}, we add several corruption types, including snow, Gaussian noise, and blur, at five severity levels (1 to 5).